 - RIF Savings Account

-If you are looking for one of Canada’s best savings rates, you should check out the EQ Bank Savings Plus Account (currently 2.50%*) or Neo Financial Money Account at 2.25%.
+If you are looking for one of Canada’s best savings rates, you should check out the EQ Bank Personal Account (currently up to 4.00%*) or Neo Financial HISA at 4.00%.
 Alternatively, you can take advantage of the short-term high savings rates offered by Simplii Financial or Tangerine.

 2. Chequing Account: Tired of paying monthly fees on your chequing?
 Tangerine’s No-Fee Daily Chequing Account does not have a monthly fee.
 Its features include: